JohnZed/dask-xgboost-docs/README.md

 The [RAPIDS Fork of XGBoost](https://github.com/rapidsai/xgboost "RAPIDS XGBoost") enables XGBoost with cuDF: a user may directly pass a cuDF object into XGBoost for training, prediction, etc.

 ## Dask-XGBoost

 The [RAPIDS Fork of Dask-XGBoost](https://github.com/rapidsai/dask-xgboost/ "RAPIDS Dask-XGBoost") enables XGBoost with the distributed CUDA DataFrame via Dask-cuDF.
 A user may pass Dask-XGBoost a reference to a distributed cuDF object, and start a training session over an entire cluster from Python.

-## _Would be great to have a high-level set of steps, like:_
+# Building a Dask-cuDF-XGBoost pipeline

-## Training an XGboost model across multiple GPUs with Dask-XGboost just requires you to:
+Training an XGboost model across multiple GPUs with Dask-XGBoost requires 3 main steps:
-##   (1) Create a CUDA-aware Dask cluster, with one worker per GPU
-##   (2) Load data into a Dask-CuDF dataframe, distributed across GPUs
-##   (3) Call XGboost's distributed training functions
+   (1) Create a CUDA-aware Dask instance, with one worker per GPU (2) Load data into a Dask-CuDF dataframe, distributed across GPUs (3) Call XGboost's distributed training functions

-# Using Dask-cuDF
-A user may instantiate a single-node Dask-cuDF cluster like this:
+## (1) Create a CUDA-aware Dask instance

+Setting up the Dask instance to use all GPUs on a single machine is
+straightforward:

 ```python
 import cudf